Your auto insurance premium will change when there are changes in your life.

-Car insurance is a bill that everyone would like to see reduced, and fortunately there are a number of ways to help lower car insurance rates.
-A few simple changes — some of them that you can make with ease, others that might happen on their own —may save you a lot of money on your car insurance bill.
-Being aware of what they are and how to make them happen keeps you ahead of the game when it comes to getting the best rate on your insurance coverage.
+Auto insurance is a bill everyone would like to see reduced, and fortunately, there are ways to cut your car insurance costs.
+A few simple changes — some you can make with ease, others that might happen on their own — can save you a lot of money.
+The key is knowing what they are and how to make them happen to get the best rate on your insurance coverage.

 Find the Best Car Insurance Rates

-Changing to a new insurance company could be the change that brings you rates down the most, but unless you take the time to shop around regularly, you will never know how much you could save.
+Changing to a new insurance company could be the change that brings your auto insurance rates down the most, but unless you take the time to shop around, you will never know how much you could save.

-While most insurance companies are on top of this and will take that charge off right away on renewal, it’s good to be aware of when you should no longer be charged.
-If you don’t see a reduction on renewal, give your insurance company a call and find out what’s going on.
+In general, tickets will stay with you for three years, and at-fault collisions will follow you for six years.
+Set up a reminder to follow up with your insurance provider when the ticket or collision is a distant memory and clears off your driving record.
+While most insurance companies are on top of this and will take that charge off at renewal, it’s good to be aware of when you should no longer be charged.
+If you don’t see a reduction, give your insurance company a call and find out what’s going on.